Life is a constant evolving journey.

-Lately, I have been truly saddened in areas where I am not seeing such change that are very important to me, not to say there hasn’t been any, but there does need to be more.
+Lately, I have been deeply saddened in areas where I am not seeing such changes that are particularly important to me, not to say there haven’t been any, but there does need to be more.

 The gift of our bodies; how we treat them, care for them, speak of them, nurture them and take pride in their power and strength as God intended.
 Why are we losing this simple clarity once again?

-I am seeing more and more in social media a serious lack of understanding and education of this concept that I felt I needed to speak up.
+I am seeing increasingly in social media a serious lack of understanding and education of this concept I knew I needed to speak up.
 The insanity of thinking one can lose 20lbs through a ‘fat cleanse’ or ‘wrap.’
-The one particular exercise or diet that will flatten this or that on your body.
+The one exercise or diet that will flatten this or that on your body.
 But, worse, how we are still negatively speaking about our bodies in front of others, especially children.
 We don’t need to give our children of today any more ways to make their lives harder than they already are!

 The shaming is hideous.
 The lack of responsibility is appalling.
 The bottom line of misinformation is infuriating.

-FAT is not a four letter word.
+FAT is not a four-letter word.
 It is not a bad word.
 It is not a word we need to eliminate from our vocabulary!
-One can just be fat end of story.
-We are the one’s telling kids it’s ‘bad’ or ‘wrong.’
+One can just be fat end of the story.
+We are the ones telling kids it’s ‘bad’ or ‘wrong.’
 Get over it already, it’s a word!
 All bodies, shapes, and sizes are beautiful.
 And when you begin to try to dissect words such as fat or obese you are telling people of all ages that they must be ashamed of their body.

 There has been an injustice to our society by focusing so much on obesity in the last decade, for they have wounded lives, sent people into eating disorders, and had people doubt their beauty.
 The charts for such words are wrong.
 Today, what you may see as fat or obese could often be as healthy as someone simply smaller than that person!
 You can’t judge a person’s health by looking at them.